lanzhang128/disentanglement/README.md

 ## Dataset
 We provide our synthetic datasets used in this paper via Google Drive: https://drive.google.com/file/d/1lXxy7YIirtEIG7fqH4WOOfpS1TgFuvoI/view?usp=sharing.

-To view how we generate synthetic datasets, please dig into the dataset folder under this project.
+To view how we generate synthetic datasets, please dig into the **"Dataset"** folder under this repository.

 ## Python Files Description
 ### Environment Requirements